-Tips for Veterans in County Jails
+Tips to Help Veterans in County Jails

 Maria Anna Esparza created this guide for those trying to find help for veterans who have been incarcerated in a Texas county jail.
 She is not an attorney but a self-taught advocate and mother of a veteran charged with a felony; she has spent many hours asking questions and finding out who will actually help.
-Most groups who work on veterans issues do NOT advocate or assist with individual cases, she found.
-Most of her tips pertain to veterans with mental health issues.
-Following these tips, we have other tips and contact info and will keep adding them as we find them and hear from you.

-Always document each contact with all officers at the jail and elsewhere.
+- Always document each contact with all officers at the jail and elsewhere.
 Write down notes about phone calls and whenever possible, fax any communication.

-To get him or her treatment and respect while in jail, it’s best to first contact the jail director and jail doctor and/or nurse and tell them a concise history of your veteran’s service and any illness or issues they have.
+- To get him or her treatment and respect while in jail, it’s best to first contact the jail director and jail doctor and/or nurse and tell them a concise history of your veteran’s service and any illness or issues they have.

-A veteran with a felony charge gets NO assistance from the VA!
+- A veteran with a felony charge gets NO assistance from the VA!
 In most cases, veterans courts will not assist veterans who have felony charges.